 Course Requirements Checklist

-The student will submit a final paper of 25-30 pages that summarizes the findings of biblical study, philosophical consideration, and methodological application for a personally-identified area of worship ministry application.
+The student will submit a final paper of at least 12 pages that summarizes the findings of biblical study and theological principles for a personally-identified area of worship ministry application.
 The student will include a personal evaluation of the plan and identify areas in need of further development.
 This paper could serve as preparatory work for a future doctoral thesis.

 The student will identify at least 10 primary biblical passages related to worship study and provide an analysis of the passage and its application to worship.
-This paper must be 12–14 pages (not including the title page and bibliography), reference at least 10 scholarly sources, and follow current Turabian format.
+This paper must be at least 6 pages (not including the title page and bibliography), reference at least 10 scholarly sources, and follow current Turabian format.
+(MLOs A, D)